nodeontrain/nodeontrain.xyz/tuts/user_model.md

 ### Updating user objects

-Once we’ve created objects, we often want to update them.
+Once we've created objects, we often want to update them.
 There are two basic ways to do this.
 First, we can assign attributes individually
 {% highlight javascript %}
 > user
 { dataValues: